JvanKatwijk/qt-dab/README.md

  * the icon with label **EPG**, is shown in case an EPG/SPI service is detected in the currently selected channel (Note that the EPG/SPI service is NOT shown in the services list.)

-On the third line technical data on the currently selected service is shown, at the end on the right hand side the speaker symbol:
+On the third line some  technical details on the currently selected service shows, is shown.
+At the end on the right hand side the speaker symbol:
  * clicking with the **left** mouse button controls **muting** the signal;
  *clicking with the **right** mouse button shows a small window where the muting time (i.e. the time after which muting stops) can be set.